Skip to main content

 \begin{equation*} AV_{[a,b]} = \frac{s(b)-s(a)}{b-a}\text{.} \end{equation*}

-Note: the units on \(AV_{[a,b]}\) are units of \(s\) per unit of \(t\text{,}\) such as miles per hour or feet per second.
+Note: the units on \(AV_{[a,b]}\) are “units of \(s\) per unit of \(t\text{,}\)” such as “miles per hour” or “feet per second.”

-The following questions concern the position function given by \(s(t) = 64 - 16(t-1)^2\text{,}\) which we previously considered in Example1.37.
+The following questions concern the position function given by \(s(t) = 64 - 16(t-1)^2\text{,}\) which we previously considered in Example 1.35.

 1. Compute the average velocity of the ball on each of the following time intervals: \([0.4,0.8]\text{,}\) \([0.7,0.8]\text{,}\) \([0.79, 0.8]\text{,}\) \([0.799,0.8]\text{,}\) \([0.8,1.2]\text{,}\) \([0.8,0.9]\text{,}\) \([0.8,0.81]\text{,}\) and \([0.8,0.801]\text{.}\) Include units for each value.

-2. On the graph provided below in Figure1.41, sketch the line that passes through the points \(A=(0.4, s(0.4))\) and \(B=(0.8, s(0.8))\text{.}\) What is the meaning of the slope of this line?
+2. On the graph provided below in Figure 1.39, sketch the line that passes through the points \(A=(0.4, s(0.4))\) and \(B=(0.8, s(0.8))\text{.}\) What is the meaning of the slope of this line?
 In light of this meaning, what is a geometric way to interpret each of the values computed in the preceding question?

 3. Use a graphing utility to plot the graph of \(s(t) = 64 - 16(t-1)^2\) on an interval containing the value \(t = 0.8\text{.}\) Then, zoom in repeatedly on the point \((0.8, s(0.8))\text{.}\) What do you observe about how the graph appears as you view it more and more closely?